-When we made a fairly impulsive decision to move to Spain in March 2013, there was nothing on the land except for a ruin and four chestnut trees.
+When we made this (fairly impulsive) decision to move to Spain in March 2013, there was nothing on the land except for a ruin and four chestnut trees.
 The plot, located in the Sierra Nevada mountain range, had not been inhabited for forty years.
 The soil was depleted, eroded and stripped bare by the neighbor’s goats and cows.

-Perhaps not immediately very inviting, but nevertheless we fell in love with the view and everything else about it when we first walked here in May 2012.
+Perhaps not immediately very inviting.
+But nevertheless we fell in love with the view and everything else about it when we first walked around here in May 2012.

-As a result the 2 hectares of land was like a blank canvas for us.
-First of all we had to create all basic necessities like a compost toilet, a drinking water supply, and places to sleep and cook.
+As a result, the 2 hectares of land was like a blank canvas for us.
+First off, we had to create all basic necessities like a compost toilet, a potable water supply, and places to sleep and cook.

-And then the things we think of as luxuries like: hot showers, places to relax, vegetable beds and a pizza oven.
+And then the things we think of as luxuries, such as hot showers, places to relax, vegetable beds and a pizza oven.

 About the Region

-The Sierra Nevada contains of the highest mountains of the Iberian Peninsula.
+The Sierra Nevada features the highest mountains of the Iberian Peninsula.
 The highest peak, Mulhacen, rises to 3578 meters.
-The winter snows that fall on the peaks, melts slowly during spring to give the region its gorgeous green colors.
+The winter snows that fall on the peaks melt slowly during spring to give the region its gorgeous green colors.
 The southern side of the Sierra is called ‘Las Alpujarras’ and is characterized by small white villages.

 Chaparraíso is located at about 1200 meters above sea level, in the ‘Sierra Nevada Natural Park’.